Sarwarhridoy4/sarwar-portfolio-native/README.md

 # Sarwar's Portfolio
-This is the App version of my Personal Portfolio. this app is Powered by React native
+This is the App version of my Personal Portfolio. this app is Powered by React Native